jhashikhar/digital-signal-governance/boundaries/what-dsg-is.md

 DSG operates **upstream of reporting, attribution, optimization, automation, and downstream operational interpretation.** Its domain is the signal layer: the conditions that exist before signals are consumed by the functions that depend on them.

 This upstream positioning is foundational to the framework.
-Governance failures at the signal layer are invisible to reporting and optimization functions that consume signals; they propagate silently into downstream operations.
+Governance failures at the signal layer are often not visible to reporting and optimization functions that consume signals; they propagate silently into downstream operations.
 DSG provides the vocabulary and framework for identifying, classifying, and assessing these conditions before — or at the point at which — they create downstream exposure.

 ---